reverse-hash/bitcoin-full-node-with-docker/INSTALL.md

-# Bitcoin full node with Docker
+# Installation

-## First setup
+## Setup the host machine

-Create a new group in the host machine.
-This group will be used to handle shared files between the containers and the host machine.
-We will use `1099` as group identifier, it can be any other positive number, but we will take this as an example.
-The name can also be any other.
+Create a new group to control file sharing permissions between the local machine and the containers.

 ```
-$ sudo groupadd --gid 1099 btcnode
+$ sudo groupadd btcnode
 ```

-Add your host user to this group.
-For this example, the username on the host is satoshi.
+Then add your local user to this group.
+For this example, the main user on the local machine is satoshi.

 ```
 $ sudo usermod -a -G btcnode satoshi